Kernel-based Impulse Response Identification with Side-Information on Steady-State Gain: Introduction

-The steady-state gain information has special importance from the control system perspective, e.g., in closed-loop design and model predictive control \cite{grosdidier1985closed,campo1994achievable,zheng1993robust}.
-Hence, it is of particular interest to integrate this information into the identified model.
+The steady-state gain information has particular importance from the control perspective, e.g., in closed-loop design and model predictive control \cite{grosdidier1985closed,campo1994achievable,zheng1993robust}.
+This information may be obtained, in exact or approximate form, through the structure of the system, from the experimental or historical collected data, or by designing and performing suitable experiments.
+Hence, integrating the steady-state gain side-information into the identified model is of particular interest.
 To this end, various heuristics are introduced based on the subspace identification approach \cite{trnka2009subspace,alenany2011improved,yoshimura2019system,abe2016subspace,markovsky2017subspace}.
 Indeed, to identify a finite impulse response (FIR) model for the system, the subspace method can be employed in the multi-step ahead prediction form \cite{trnka2009subspace,alenany2011improved}.
 Following this and using a Bayesian approach, the steady-state gain side-information can be encoded in the covariance of the prior distribution \cite{trnka2009subspace}.
 On the other hand, a frequentist framework is employed in \cite{alenany2011improved, yoshimura2019system, abe2016subspace, markovsky2017subspace}, where the steady-state gain side-information is incorporated by imposing linear constraints.
 Moreover, to leverage the previously mentioned advantages of the kernel-based approach, Bayesian FIR estimation methods are proposed in \cite{fujimoto2018kernel,tan2020kernel}, where kernel-based priors are employed and the steady-state gain side-information is integrated into the resulting estimation problem.
 The identification scheme in \cite{fujimoto2018kernel} first estimates the step response of the system, and then, the impulse response is obtained via a na\"ive discrete derivative calculation, which is prone to numerical imprecision and instability.
 One the other hand, while the method introduced in \cite{tan2020kernel} improves the estimation performance approach in \cite{fujimoto2018kernel}, the proposed formulation is incapable of including deterministic information on the steady-state gain of the system.
 The identification approaches discussed are only applicable when a large set of high-quality data is available.
 Furthermore, they are limited to relatively short FIR estimation and fast decaying dynamics.
 Therefore, these estimation methodologies are not suitable for infinite impulse responses (IIR) and continuous-time systems, particularly when the dynamics have a very slowly decaying impulse response and considerably long memory.